 It is said that available fresh water is only about 0.01% of the Earth's total water resources.
 We understand that the water crisis is one of the global risks, considering further increase in water consumption because of economic growth and population increases in near future.

-As risks of extreme water shortages is becoming higher as one of social issues, Panasonic is working to conserve water resources both in its products and production activities, in order to fulfill its social responsibility and to reduce risks in the management.
-Our Environmental Policy. stipulates that we make efforts to conserve water resources by using water efficiently and preventing water pollution.
-In accordance with the “Green Plan 2021”, our environmental action plan, we are continuously working on reducing the water used in our production operations.
+As risks of extreme water shortages is becoming higher as one of social issues, the Panasonic Group has been working to conserve water resources both in its products and production activities, in order to fulfill its social responsibility and to reduce risks in the management.
+Our Environmental Policy sets that we make efforts to conserve water resources by using water efficiently and preventing water pollution.
+We are working hard to reduce water usage in our business activities and through our products and services by setting water resource conservation in Our GREEN IMPACT PLAN 2024 as one of the continuing efforts.
 As for risk management, we had conducted water conservation activities, aiming to complete our water risk assessment at all our production sites by fiscal 2019, and have completed 100% of the assessments.

-For promoting these activities, we have developed a structure for the promotion of environmental management, including water management.
+For promoting these activities, the Panasonic Group have established a structure for the promotion of environmental management, including water management.
 We are now conducting environmental activities using PDCA cycle under the structure, and are upgrading the environmental management level.
-In addition, we have organized an Environmental Risk Management Structure to continuously reduce environmental risks; under the structure, we (1) identify environmental risks and promote company-wide risk management every fiscal year and (2) promptly respond to the risk when it arises.
+In addition, we have organized an Environmental Risk Management Structure to continuously reduce environmental risks; under the structure, we (1) identify environmental risks and promote risk management in the whole Panasonic Group every fiscal year and (2) promptly respond to the risk when it arises.
 Through these activities, we will continue to manage our environmental risks.

-Moreover, we have participated in the Water Project, a public-private partnership project aimed at boosting awareness of water conservation, which was launched under the initiative of Japan's Ministry of the Environment in 2014.
+Moreover, the Panasonic Group has participated in the Water Project, a public-private partnership project aimed at boosting awareness of water conservation, which was launched under the initiative of Japan's Ministry of the Environment in 2014.
 Objectives of the project are to maintain a sound water cycle and promote its recovery.
 The project distributes water-related activities conducted by corporations, and water-related information including importance of water.
-We will work in cooperation with the Japanese government and other companies to conserve water resources.
+The Panasonic Group will work in cooperation with the Japanese government and other companies to conserve water resources.